kkamara/kkamara/README.md

 Favourite football team: Arsenal, but I stopped following football when I was a teenager.

-Favourite music: I listen to the ambient sounds of the [Kelvin Kamara sound app](https://github.com/kkamara/kelvinkamara).
-I like music with no vocals.
+Favourite music: I like music with no vocals.
+I listen to deep focus music and the ambient sounds of the [Kelvin Kamara sound app](https://github.com/kkamara/the-kelvin-kamara-sound-app), usually just the rain sound that is featured on my app.

 Nationality: I have a UK passport.
 I was born and raised in Lewisham, south east London.
 I am from Lagos, Nigeria on my father's side.
 I am also from Sierra Leone.
 I have visited Lagos, Nigeria, twice.

-I used [f.lux](https://justgetflux.com/) for many years to reduce eye strain.
-Now, I don't use that anymore.
-For programming, I use Solarized themes because it reduces eye strain and improves the visual clarity of text.
-For web browsing, I use [Dark Reader](https://chromewebstore.google.com/detail/dark-reader/eimadpbcbfnmbkopoojfekhnkhdbieeh) Google Chrome web browser extension, where I can easily configure it to turn off, for operability, for some sites like Github.com .

-I used to have an alarm every day at 8pm to stop coding, to rest, and prepare for bed.

 PTSD Healing (64 kbps): [link](https://drive.google.com/file/d/1VXYLEFUG6GB8jz-0f9cRcvCPje2EZSOB/view?usp=sharing).